Ask Me: Where Should Our Family Backpack in the Grand Canyon?

 Hike all of my “10 Best Backpacking Trips in the Southwest.”

 It’s feasible to combine a couple of those days—for example, dayhiking to Roaring Springs Canyon on your third morning, then backpacking to Bright Angel Campground that afternoon, which is seven gently downhill miles—but that creates a big day.
 You can read about that hike and see pictures from it in this story at my blog about dayhiking the canyon from rim to rim to rim.

 Lastly, make sure you read my story about backpacking with my then-10-year-old daughter a year ago from the New Hance Trailhead to the South Kaibab—also a beautiful trip, but understand that the New Hance Trail is rated primitive and probably the hardest trail descending into the canyon from the South Rim.

-Depending on when you go in April and what the weather has been like right before your trip, you may need traction devices, like Kahtoola Microspikes, for ice on the upper sections of trails at the South Rim.
+In early spring, partly depending what the weather has been like right before your trip, you may need traction devices, like Kahtoola Microspikes, for ice on the upper sections of trails at the South Rim.
 You can find out shortly before you leave about conditions and the weather forecast.
 The ice typically melts away by mid-April, but that can vary year to year.